Russell Kiwi Protection

 Volunteers & Contributors

-The Russell Peninsula is special!
-It’s one of very few places in New Zealand where wild kiwi and weka live side-by-side with people.
+The Russell Peninsula is a very special place.
+It’s one of very few areas in New Zealand where wild kiwi and weka live side-by-side with people.
 Native forest clothes hillsides, wetlands nestle in valleys and salt marsh and mangroves hug the shore.
-These habitats are home to an array of native birds, insects and lizards, including rare species.
+These varied habitats are home to an array of native birds, insects and lizards, some of which are rare species.

-We want to preserve these natural treasures/taonga for future generations.
-We do this by protecting them from introduced predators like rats, stoats and possums and preventing weeds from invading and degrading our forests and wetlands.
+Russell Kiwi Protection aims to preserve and protect these natural treasure/taonga for future generations.
+We do this by protecting them from introduced predators like rats, stoats and possums, as well as preventing invasive weeds from degrading our forests and wetlands.

-The goal of Russell Kiwi Protection is to control introduced predators, to double the number of kiwi on the peninsula and to keep our forests, wetlands and coasts full of life.
+By controlling these introduced predators, we hope to double the number of kiwi birds on the Russell peninsula, as well as to keep our forests, wetlands and coasts plentiful with life and biodiversity.